SAP-archive/teched2019-cloud-cf-product-list/exercises/04_push/README.md

  - SERVICE_INSTANCE_NAME
 ```

 Usually at this point you will have to consume the service instance and adapt your application code.
 The information how to access the service instance is available now in your application environment as an environment variable VCAP_SERVICES.
-In our case the SpringBoot framework provides a mechanism to detect this wired PostgreSQL service and start working with it, so that's why no need to change the application code.